ngobibibnbe/drag-stream/README.md

 For each dataset, a bayesian optimization is performed to find best hyperparameters (details of the hyperparameter search space of each method could be found in the implementation details (page 8) section of the [summary_of_the_experiment](https://github.com/nams2000/anomaly-detection-in-data-stream/blob/master/summary_of_the_experiments.pdf) file), then we test the method with the best hyperparameters and record the execution time and the f1-score.
 Finally we process the latence or response time (average time to treat an instance) (**latence =the execution time on the dataset**).
 The f1-score,is processed in order to take into account the accuracy and the recall of each method.

 ## Results
-Due to conception restrictions KitNet couldn't be applied on univariate datasets and Online ARIMA can't be applied on multivariate datasets.

 :link: Anchor Links:
 1. [Score](#F1-score)